SvenGroot/GenerateAnswerFile/doc/CommandLine.md

 ### `-InstallToPartition`

-The one-based ID of the partition to install to on the disk specified by [`-InstallToDisk`](#-installtodisk).
+The one-based ID of the partition to install to, on the disk specified by [`-InstallToDisk`](#-installtodisk).
 If not specified and [`-Install`](#-install) is `CleanEfi` or `CleanBios`, Windows will be installed on the first regular data partition.
 If [`-Install`](#-install) is `ExistingPartition`, the default value is 3, which is appropriate for